Framber Valdez

-Framber Valdez (born November 19, 1993) is a Dominican professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+Framber Valdez (born November 19, 1993) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros.
 Valdez signed with the Astros as an international free agent in 2015, and made his MLB debut in 2018.

-In 2022, Valdez became the Astros' Opening Day starter, an MLB All-Star, and an All-MLB First Team selection, each for the first time, while compiling an MLB record of 25 consecutive in-season quality starts.
-The Astros won that year's World Series, the first championship for Valdez.
+Nicknamed "La Grasa" (Spanish for "grease" or "fat," affectionately used in Dominican culture to denote a very stylish person) for his fashion style, Valdez enjoyed a banner year in 2022.
+That year, he became the Astros' Opening Day starter, an MLB All-Star, and an All-MLB First Team selection—each for the first time—while compiling an MLB record of 25 consecutive in-season quality starts.
+The Astros won that year's World Series, the first championship for Valdez, who was the winning pitcher in both Game 2 and the decisive Game 6.

 Early life

 Framber Valdez was born in Palenque, San Cristóbal Province, Dominican Republic.
 He started pitching at age 16.

 Career

 Minor leagues

 Valdez signed with the Houston Astros as an international free agent on March 19, 2015, for a $10,000 bonus.
 At age 21, he was five years older than most amateur free agent signings from his country.
 Two Astros scouts spotted him after a long day of viewing programs led by independent trainers.
-Watching him throw only six pitches, they offered him a tryout at their Dominican academy near Guayacanes.
+Watching him throw only six pitches—in the beams of car headlights as darkness fell—they offered him a tryout at their Dominican academy near Guayacanes.
+Valdez had had verbal agreements with seven teams prior to signing with the Astros, but each offer was withdrawn after the results of his physical revealed that he might require ulnar collateral ligament reconstruction, also known as "Tommy John surgery."
+Indeed, as a teenager, team after team declined to sign him for medical reasons that he "did not understand at all."

 Valdez made his professional debut in 2015 with the DSL Astros, going 4–1 with a 3.68 ERA over 36 2/3 innings.
 He split the 2016 season between the Greeneville Astros, Tri City ValleyCats, Quad Cities River Bandits, and Lancaster JetHawks, combining to go 4–5 with a 3.19 ERA over 73 1/3 innings.
 He split the 2017 season between the Buies Creek Astros and the Corpus Christi Hooks, going a combined 7–8 with a 4.16 ERA over 110 1/3 innings.
 Following the 2017 season, he played for the Mesa Solar Sox of the Arizona Fall League.

 He split the 2018 minor league season between Corpus Christi and the Fresno Grizzlies, going a combined 6–5 with a 4.11 ERA over 103 innings.